tfulanchan/kau-docs/docs/434/index.md

 # CPIS-434 Information systems strategies and policies

-Silo perspective view different functional business units as dependent units.
+Silo perspective refers to a fragmented approach where different functional departments operate in isolation, focusing on their specific functions without considering the broader organizational goals.
 This approach allows optimization of expertise.
 Group like functions for transfer of knowledge.
 Gaps in communication.
 May lose sight of organizational objectives.

-Business process view define business processes as cross-functional.
+Business process perspective emphasizes a holistic view of operations, promoting collaboration, agility, and alignment with overall business objectives to drive efficiency and innovation.
 This approach encourage communication between different functional units and reduce information overload.
-Ensure process flow aligning with business objectives.
+Ensure process flow aligns with business objectives.

-Centralized brings everything in single location.
+Centralized brings hardware, software, data and network in single location.
 Ensure control of standards and critical mastery of skills.
 Grants corporate IT function full authority over IT matters.

 Decentralized scatters different IT components to different locations to address local needs.
 Allow users to control IT priorities.
 Allow business ownership for IT units.
 Assigns responsibility to individual divisions.